peeraponw/Thairathnews_API/README.md

 - date and tag simultaneously

 # Working Process
-This project started by a quick prototype finding target elements, testing the scraping commands
+This project started by quick prototyping in Jupyter Notebook.
+This allows us to find target elements in the webpage, test scraping command, and

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODM5MDE1MjNdfQ==
+eyJoaXN0b3J5IjpbLTg3NjM1MjQ4XX0=
 -->